 Sticker Shock! $300-$550

 Looking through the crop of serious four-season, full-height, dual-sport adventure-touring boots, I saw, with some dismay, that boots with the features I was looking for ranged from $350 to $550 in price.
+As with the tablets, there is always a question of buying the original or generic.
 Serious consideration would be necessary and, being the travel gear geek that I am, I investigated all the possibilities, documented my findings, and presented them here for you.

 My Choice in 2014: The TCX Infinity GTX